auth0/docs/articles/tokens/guides/access-token/use-access-tokens.md

 # How to Use Access Tokens

-Access Tokens are typically obtained in order to access user-owned resources.
+<dfn data-key="access-token">Access Tokens</dfn> are typically obtained in order to access user-owned resources.
 For example, a Calendar application needs access to a Calendar API in the cloud in order to read the user's scheduled events and create new events.

 Such access is requested by the application and granted by the user, using the [Authorize endpoint](/api/authentication#authorize-application).